rici4kubicek/statistics/docs/source/getting_started.rst

 Getting started
 ===============

-This page walks you through the basic usage of the library and explains how to generate the documentation locally (Doxygen → Sphinx).
+This page walks you through the basic usage of the library.

 Installation and project integration
 ------------------------------------